Experience-Monks/math-as-code/README.md

 ## function

-[Functions](https://en.wikipedia.org/wiki/Function_%28mathematics%29) are fundamental features of mathematics, and fairly easy to translate into code.
+[Functions](https://en.wikipedia.org/wiki/Function_%28mathematics%29) are fundamental features of mathematics, and the concept is fairly easy to translate into code.

 A function relates an input to an output value.
 For example, the following is a function: